Periodic Reporting for period 2 - LasIonDef (Training on Laser Fabrication and Ion Implantation of Defects as Quantum Emitters)

 • Develop prototype devices for quantum sensing and communication based on the quantum emitter and interfacing components realised in LasIonDef.

-CU have performed experiments on colour centres in Aluminium Nitride, Gallium Nitride, Boron Nitride and Diamond in the last period, with ESRs in CU making progress on understanding the dynamic of colour centers in these materials using autocorrelation spectroscopy and time-gated photoluminescence techniques.
-CU have hosted 2 secondments from WUST and UNITO, and arranged two outward secondments (to IFN and UNITO) which have been scientifically productive which will support future publications from the collaboration.
+CU performed experiments on colour centres in AlN, GaN, hBN and diamond, with ESRs in CU making progress on understanding the dynamic of colour centers in these materials using autocorrelation spectroscopy and time-gated photoluminescence techniques.

 RO2: Customised burst mode femtosecond laser for quantum emitter fabrication

-A new burst mode of laser fabrication is being exploited to study a thermal modification regime in diamond to enable the laser writing of high quality optical waveguides and electrical conductors in the bulk of diamond.
+A new burst mode of laser fabrication was exploited to study a thermal modification regime in diamond to enable the laser writing of high quality optical waveguides and electrical conductors in the bulk of diamond.

 RO3: Experimental and theoretical study of quantum emitters

-At UNITO, ESR Elena Hernández has developed several studies on the formation and optimization of color centers in diamond, such as GeV under HPHT and MgV under hot implantation.
+At UNITO, ESR Elena Hernández developed several studies on the formation and optimization of color centers in diamond, such as GeV under HPHT and MgV under hot implantation.
 Additionally, in collaboration with ESR Huseyin Bilge Yagci, a study on native centers in iii-nitrides was carried out by means of ion implantation and confocal microscopy characterization.
+WUST developed a theoretical model of NV centers under external strain that allows one to determine all the components of the local strain tensor.
+In collaboration with UNITO and CU, the model was used to characterize the strain distribution in laser-written diamond waveguides.

 RO4: Integrated quantum sensors

-IFN has demonstrated the fabrication of photonic circuits in high NV density CVD diamond with characterization by CU showing preserved NV center spin coherence time and ODMR.
-The photonic circuits will next be characterized by CU for their electric and magnetic field sensitivity, and are expected to lead to record high performance.
+IFN demonstrated the fabrication of photonic circuits in high NV density CVD diamond with characterization by CU showing preserved NV center spin coherence time and ODMR.
+The photonic circuits were characterized by CU for their electric and magnetic field sensitivity, leading to record high performance.

 RO5: Spin-photon quantum interface for quantum communication node

-1. Research skills: exposure to cutting-edge research projects with a strong supervisor-student relationship will lead to ESRs with prolific scientific skills, including formidable paper-writing and presentation skills.
-Secondments will be emphasised in inter-sectoral institutes, to greatly broaden the knowledge of ESRs, giving them an interdisciplinary thought process able to tackle the most challenging modern scientific problems.
+1. Research skills: exposure to cutting-edge research projects with a strong supervisor-student relationship leading to prolific scientific skills, including formidable paper-writing and presentation skills.
+Inter-sectoral secondments were emphasized, which broadened the knowledge of ESRs, for an interdisciplinary thought process able to tackle the most challenging modern scientific problems.

-2. Transferable skills: the active involvement of non-academic beneficiaries and partner organizations will provide ESRs with transferable skills in management, leadership, business innovation, scientific communication through traditional and social media.
+2. Transferable skills: the active involvement of non-academic beneficiaries and partner organizations provided ESRs with transferable skills in management, leadership, business innovation, scientific communication through traditional and social media.

-3. Creativity and Entrepreneurship: LasIonDef strives to provide an open and stimulating environment for creating new ideas.
-ESRs will be encouraged to network at project events and contribute to the dissemination on the project web site and social networks.
-The balance between research and training within LasIonDef will endow ESRs with an exceptional combination of scientific and transversal skills, which will greatly improve their intersectorial employability as well as their entrepreneurial attitude towards deep-tech startup initiatives.
+3. Creativity and Entrepreneurship: LasIonDef provided an open and stimulating environment for creating new ideas.
+ESRs were encouraged to network at project events and contribute to the dissemination on the project web site and social networks.
+The balance between research and training within LasIonDef gave ESRs an exceptional combination of scientific and transversal skills, which improved their intersectorial employability as well as their entrepreneurial attitude towards deep-tech startup initiatives.

-LasIonDef will provide innovative doctoral training in the field of quantum technologies with topics including material synthesis, single-ion implantation and ion-beam lithography, laser processing, photonics design and characterisation, quantum optics, and microfluidic lab-on a chip development.
-Compared to current doctoral programs on quantum technologies, LasIonDef presents a unique, interdisciplinary approach involving cutting edge fabrication technologies (laser writing and localised ion implantation) and three promising material platforms (diamond, GaN and hBN).
-Although the fabrication approaches are diverse in their nature, hybrid and complementary fabrication involving a combination of the techniques will be pursued, which is anticipated to lead to novel and high-performance quantum emitters in these materials for quantum technologies and will push forward the miniaturisation and integration of quantum technological solutions.
+LasIonDef provided innovative doctoral training in the field of quantum technologies with topics including material synthesis, single-ion implantation and ion-beam lithography, laser processing, photonics design and characterisation, quantum optics, and microfluidic lab-on a chip development.
+Compared to previous doctoral programs on quantum technologies, LasIonDef presented a unique, interdisciplinary approach involving cutting edge fabrication technologies and promising material platforms.